 - Tiger Milk (Susu harimau) mushrooms

-You can try a hand at growing your own mushrooms by taking some of their DIY kits back!
-Best to call ahead before going though as the tours are not their main source of income.
+Besides buying mushrooms, you can try a hand at growing your own mushrooms by taking some of their DIY kits back!

 Read more about Taiping Wonder Farm Mushroom.